cbirdlab/radBARCODER/README.md

   * The mitochondrial genomes that you want to compare your data to should be in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format with 1 sequence, not 1 sequence per gene region.
 There should be a common pattern in name of these files, such as `*_mtGenomes.fasta` to allow `radBARCODER` to work correctly.
 1 genome per file.

   * One mitochondrial genome should be selected to be the reference [FASTA](https://en.wikipedia.org/wiki/FASTA_format) with 1 sequence, not 1 sequence per gene region.
 This is the file used to make the [binary alignment maps](https://en.wikipedia.org/wiki/Binary_Alignment_Map) from your NGS data.
+The reference can be one of the mitochondrial genomes defined above or not.

 * *locus-specific fasta files*